CNC(LEGAL) - TRANSPORTATION MANAGEMENT: TRANSPORTATION SAFETY

 Notice to TEA

-A district shall report annually to TEA the number of accidents in which its buses were involved in the past year in a manner prescribed by the commissioner.
+A district shall report annually to TEA the number of accidents in which its buses were involved in the past year in a manner prescribed by the commissioner of education.
 A district shall file the annual report to TEA only in the period beginning July 1 and ending July 31 and shall include the following information in the report:

 - The total number of bus accidents;